 ― Terry Pratchett

 Another favorite author of mine, Sir Terry Pratchett, writes something so simple yet so wise.
 Going on a journey is not a momentary experience that gives us nothing when over.
-Yes, there are no material possessions, but every travel changes a part of us, and when we’re back to the place we started, that same change makes our home different.
+Yes, there are no material possessions, but every journey changes a part of us, and when we’re back to the place we started, that same change makes our home different.

 43. “Wherever you go becomes a part of you somehow.”